justinknguyen/BeatBind/README.md

 # <img src="./BeatBind/icon.ico" width="4%" height="5%"> BeatBind - Spotify Global Hotkeys
-Ever wanted to control Spotify and adjust it's volume separately from your game volume without alt+tabbing?
-This app solves your problem.
+Are you tired of constantly switching back and forth between your game and Spotify just to adjust the volume?
+With this app, you can finally control Spotify and adjust its volume separately, all without the hassle of alt+tabbing.
+Say goodbye to interruptions and hello to seamless audio management.

 This background Python Windows application utilizes the [global_hotkeys](https://github.com/btsdev/global_hotkeys) module to listen for basic hotkeys, allowing users to easily control Spotify without the window focused.
 The app leverages the power of [Spotify's Web API](https://developer.spotify.com/documentation/web-api) through the use of [Spotipy](https://github.com/spotipy-dev/spotipy), providing seamless integration between the app and the music streaming platform.